DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )

 The router is created with one route that matches the path `/replay`.
-The rout has two `MethodFilter`s attached to it.
+The route has two `MethodFilter`s attached to it.
 The first filter matches the `GET` method and the second filter matches the `POST` method.
 The `GET` method is handled by the `get_messages` handler and the `POST` method is handled by the `replay` handler.